Santa Fe Neighborhoods: Tano Road, Las Dos, and La Tierra

 Downtown Santa Fe

 Welcome to the South Capitol neighborhood of Santa Fe, New Mexico, an architecturally eclectic suburb great for families.
-Looking for a home in Santa Fe?
-Check out these great listings!
 Named after its location just south of the New Mexico State Capitol Building in Santa Fe, the idyllic neighborhood of South Capitol is a small community just a short walk away from Downtown’s commercial districts and the Santa Fe Plaza.
-Here, the broad sidewalks are likely to house chalk drawings and … Read More
+Here, the broad sidewalks are likely to house chalk drawings and serve as a serene walkway for the many families who reside … Read More

 Featured Businesses